PaintSplasher/unifi-voucher-service/howto-controller.md

 ```
 sudo reboot
 ```
 This reboot can take two or three minutes until the controller is fully loaded and reachable.
-After a cup of coffee you can point your browser to ```https://localhost:8443``` and can start with your controller setup.
+After a cup of coffee you can point your browser to ```https://localhost:8443``` and start with your controller setup.